peter1010/My-Gentoo-stuff/rock/install.rst

 Delete all paritions with the 'd' command

-Crate the GPT partition table 'g'
+Create the GPT partition table 'g'

 We need to make room for the u-boot images so start first parition at LBA 32768!

 we use vfat for boot parition and want to end so next partition starts on a 4M boundary so::